Stuart H. Morse, Artist Limited Editions

 Stuart H. Morse

-Since 1999, Stuart Morse has been creating a series of ten, 5' x 10' paintings commemorating the history of the Lewis and Clark Expedition and the unique connection of the ten states and their communities along the Lewis and Clark route.
+This series of ten monumental paintings, each 5' x 10', commemorates the history of the Lewis and Clark Expedition and the unique connection of the current ten states and their communities along the Lewis and Clark route.
 These paintings have become a Vision Beacon that represents and engages people on how people, communities and the country can celebrate and grow through their connection to a common heritage of the American Experience.
 These contemporary landscape paintings capture the communities and river environments through the ten states along this National Historic Trail.

 Commemorative Poster